 By the time Amari was 4, he’d had three open heart surgeries to reconstruct and connect the left and right sides of his heart.
 These surgeries allowed Amari to go on and have a relatively normal childhood.
 As he entered his teenage years, Amari’s heart increasingly had trouble keeping up with his body’s growth spurts.
 It began to weaken and fail.
 A heart transplant was Amari’s only option for survival.

-In December 2016, he became an inpatient at University of Maryland Children’s Hospital under the care of pediatric cardiologist Carissa Baker-Smith, MD, MS, MPH, and the UMMC Heart Failure team, and he was moved to the top of the waiting list to receive a heart transplant.
+In December 2016, he became an inpatient at University of Maryland Children’s Hospital under the care of pediatric cardiologist Carissa Baker-Smith, MD, MS, MPH, and other members of the UMMC Heart Failure/Transplant team, and he was moved to the top of the waiting list to receive a heart transplant.
 In March 2017, a donor heart became available.

 The transplant surgery was performed by Sunjay Kaushal, MD, PhD, director of pediatric cardiac surgery, and his team.
 Dr. Kaushal is currently leading research on pediatric patients with HLHS so that one day in the future, children may not have to go through what Amari went through.